-Sections 82 to 88 deal with hearings of matters referred by the Complaints Director to the Tribunal.
-The Minister responsible for the administration of the Act is deemed to be the applicant in the proceeding; the police officer or special constable is the respondent (section 82).
+Sections 82 to 89 deal with hearings of matters referred by the Complaints Director to the Tribunal.
+The Minister responsible for the administration of the Act is deemed to be the applicant in the proceeding; the police officer or special constable is also a party, as is any other person specified by the Tribunal-the respondent (section 82).
 The Complaints Director, the complainant and any other interested person may seek leave to intervene in the application (section 83).
-If the Tribunal determines, on a balance of probabilities, that the conduct of a police officer or special constable constitutes professional misconduct, the Tribunal may make specified orders (section 86).
-In the case of an application respecting a police officer or a special constable who is a member of a police service, the chief of police of the applicable police service or other specified person is entitled to make submissions respecting the advisability of certain penalties under the Police Services Act, 2018, which the Tribunal would then be authorized to order (section 87).
+The Tribunal may make certain interim orders, such as suspending the appointment of a police officer or special constable under the Police Services Act, 2018, in specified circumstances (section 84).
+If the Tribunal determines, on a balance of probabilities, that the conduct of a police officer or special constable constable constitutes professional misconduct, the Tribunal may make specified orders (section 87).
+In the case of an application respecting a police officer or a special constable who is a member of a police service, the chief of police of the applicable police service or other specified person is entitled to make submissions respecting the advisability of certain penalties under the Police Services Act, 2018, which the Tribunal would then be authorized to order (section 88).

-Any party to the application may appeal a decision or order of the Tribunal in accordance with the requirements of section 89.
-In addition, if a chief of police or other specified person made submissions respecting penalty under section 87, the chief or other person may appeal a decision or order of the Tribunal in accordance with the requirements of section 90, but only on the question of penalty.
+Any party to the application may appeal a decision or order of the Tribunal in accordance with the requirements of section 90.
+In addition, if a chief of police or other specified person made submissions respecting penalty under section 88, the chief or other person may appeal a decision or order of the Tribunal in accordance with the requirements of section 91, but only on the question of penalty.
 In either case, the appeal lies to the Divisional Court, and no leave of that court is required.
 The Tribunal and the Complaints Director are entitled to make submissions on the appeal.

-Sections 93 to 101 deal with other related matters.
-Section 93 provides that Part IV continues to apply to a police officer or special constable despite his or her retirement or resignation, other than a police officer appointed under the Interprovincial Policing Act, 2009.
-However, the Part continues to apply to a police officer appointed under the Interprovincial Policing Act, 2009 after any termination of his or her appointment under that Act (section 94).
+Sections 94 to 102 deal with other related matters.
+Section 94 provides that Part IV continues to apply to a police officer or special constable despite his or her retirement or resignation, other than a police officer appointed under the Interprovincial Policing Act, 2009.
+However, the Part continues to apply to a police officer appointed under the Interprovincial Policing Act, 2009 after any termination of his or her appointment under that Act (section 95).

-Section 95 sets out the rules governing a matter that may be the subject of an investigation by the SIU Director under Part II of the Act.
-If the Complaints Director becomes aware that a complaint or investigation under this Part may constitute such a matter, he or she is required to notify the SIU Director and to take no further steps until the matter is fully dealt with by the SIU Director (as determined under subsection 95 (3)).
-The SIU Director may permit the Complaints Director to continue to deal with the matter, subject to any conditions or restrictions specified by the SIU Director (subsection 95 (6)).
+Section 96 sets out the rules governing a matter that may be the subject of an investigation by the SIU Director under Part II of the Act.
+If the Complaints Director becomes aware that a complaint or investigation under this Part may constitute such a matter, he or she is required to notify the SIU Director and to take no further steps until the matter is fully dealt with by the SIU Director (as determined under subsection 96 (2)).
+The SIU Director may permit the Complaints Director to continue to deal with the matter, subject to any conditions or restrictions specified by the SIU Director (subsection 96 (5)).

-Section 96 sets out the circumstances in which the Complaints Director may or must notify the Inspector General of Policing of a matter that may fall within the latter's statutory mandate under the Police Services Act, 2018, if raised in a complaint or during an investigation under Part IV.
+Section 97 requires sets out the circumstances in which the Complaints Director to-may or must notify the Inspector General of Policing of a matter that may fall within the latter's statutory mandate under the Police Services Act, 2018, if raised in a complaint or during an investigation under Part IV.